GluuFederation/docs-ce-prod/3.1.3/source/docker/example.md

 ### Single Host using Docker

-This an example of running Gluu Server Docker edition on a single VM.
+This an example of running Gluu Server Docker Edition (DE) on a single VM.

 [Here](https://github.com/GluuFederation/gluu-docker/tree/3.1.3/examples/single-host) are the instructions to deploy a stand-alone instance with a bash script named `run_all.sh`.
 The core concept of this script is to intake some necessary information from the user on initial startup and deploy the containers.